tmpsrcrepo/newsReports/README.md

 News reports mining

 Preprocessing steps:
+  1. Extract news report contents from LexisNexis(preprocessing_p1.py)
-  1. Applied Name Entity Recognition on news reports extracted from LexisNexis.
-(Java)
+  2. Applied Name Entity Recognition on the content (Java)
-  2. Designed an algorithm to extract street coordinates from news contents. (to be updated)
+  3. Designed an algorithm to extract street coordinates from news contents. (to be updated)